AWS EFS vs EBS Multi-Attach

 EFS Performance Modes

-• ideal for web serving environments, content management systems, home directories, and general file serving, etc.
+• ideal for web serving environments, content management systems, home directories, and general file serving

 • with a tradeoff of slightly higher latencies for file metadata operations

-• ideal for highly parallelized applications and workloads, such as big data analysis, media processing, and genomic analysis
+• designed for highly parallelized applications and workloads, such as big data analysis, media processing, and genomic analysis

-• is not available for file systems using One Zone storage classes.
+• is NOT available for file systems using One Zone storage classes or Elastic throughput mode

 EFS Throughput Modes